trihargianto/trihargianto.com/content/blog/2024-06-16-methods-to-understand-and-recall-legacy-code/index.en.md

 "**ISSUE-XXX Descriptive Commit Message**"

-`ISSUE-XXX` is the issue code and it can be a JIRA task code, Github Issue code, or whatever your team uses.
+`ISSUE-XXX` is the issue code and it can be a JIRA task code, GitHub Issue code, or whatever your team uses.

 But why does putting the issue code become so important?
 That’s because everyone will be able to track the issue by referencing the issue code so they’ll get the information they need.